Anatta – “Not Self” Rather Than “No Self”

 For the purpose of today’s talk, we don’t even need to go into the details of what those components actually are.
 All we really need to do is notice that Buddha is going through the process of disidentification.
-He considers each component individually and then for each one, he repeats three phrases, which Timothy translates from the Pali Canon as “This is not me.
+He considers each component individually and then for each one, he repeats three phrases, which Timothy translates from the Pali Canon as “This is not mine.
 This is not who I am.
 This is not my Self.”
 And Timothy clarifies that “my Self,” means the “True Self.”

 I think it can be helpful to add the word “fundamental.”
 This is not my fundamental Self.
 And this brings up a good question.
 What is your fundamental self?
 What is your true identity?

 Well, as you may know from my other talks, I offer the idea that you exist fundamentally as pure awareness, the One Divine Awareness.
 This is what you are fundamentally.
 This is all you are fundamentally.

 And yet there’s more to what you are – but none of that is essential to what you are as pure Awareness.
 Through the miracle of creation, this formless Awareness paradoxically arises as the form we see all around us.
 And this is what you are in a nonfundamental way.

 To help us understand this point a little better, let’s briefly consider the metaphor of the actor and the character.
 This will be very quick.
 When the actor comes forward as the character, they are one.
 That’s an important point.
 And yet, the character is not fundamentally who the actor really is.
 The character is not essential to the actor since the actor can drop the role of the character at any time.
 The actor arising as the character is very much like God arising as creation so I hope you enjoy pondering this metaphor.